fggo/html/README.md

 ```

 ### Fixed positioning
-type of absolute positioning in relation to the browser window.<br>
-it stays in the same exact place when a user scrolls down the page
+type of absolute positioning in relation to the browser window.
+It stays in the same exact place when a user scrolls down the page

 ```css
 /*visible while scrolling*/